srl-labs/containerlab/docs/manual/kinds/sonic-vm.md

 * `eth0` - management interface connected to the containerlab management network
 * `eth1` - first data (front-panel port) interface that is mapped to Ethernet0 port
+* `eth2` - second data interface that is mapped to Ethernet4 port.
+Any new port will result in a "previous interface + 4" (Ethernet4) mapping.

 When containerlab launches sonic-vs node, it will assign IPv4/6 address to the `eth0` interface.
 Data interface `eth1` mapped to `Ethernet0` port and needs to be configured with IP addressing manually.